 A couple other interesting things we saw along the way:

-We drove by the Robert Mondavi Winery, as well as several others — the area was winery after winery after winery!!!
+Nicholson Ranch Estate Winery from the road — the area was winery after winery after winery!!!

 And, vineyards everywhere we looked!